QuantEcon/lecture-python.myst/lectures/exchangeable.md

 π_paths_F = simulate(a=1, b=1, T=T, N=1000)
 ```

-In the above graph we observe that  for most paths $\pi_t \rightarrow 1$.
+In the above example,  for most paths $\pi_t \rightarrow 1$.

 So Bayes' Law evidently eventually
 discovers the truth for most of our paths.

 Next, we generate paths with $T$